 The Military Construction and Veterans Affairs Subcommittee is the only subcommittee in Congress that makes policy and provides funding for the entire life cycle of an individual’s service, from their time in the military and after they leave the service and join the ranks of veterans.
 I am fiercely determined to ensure that our servicemembers get the resources and support they need.

-With combat operations ended in Iraq, we can begin repairing the deep wounds to our readiness that war inflicted.
-I trust that, going forward, President Obama will continue to use our troops wisely, and that he will deploy them in new regions only as a last resort.
+We should use our troops wisely, and deploy them in new regions only as a last resort.
 Military action that endangers our troops and wreaks havoc on our economy must be initiated only after all diplomatic options have been exhausted, when it serves a compelling national interest or is used to defend one of our allies, and when there is a clear plan for success, including an exit strategy.

-President Obama and the 112th Congress must continue to invest significant resources to restoring equipment our soldiers need to protect them in battle and prevail in combat.
-Another critical part of enhancing our military readiness is ensuring that we have the best and brightest soldiers and translators on our battlefields and in our command centers, which is why I supported and voted for the repeal of the military’s discriminatory ‘Don’t Ask, Don’t Tell’ military policy.
-At a time when we need more specialized forces and Arabic and Farsi translators than ever before, discharging these patriotic Americans not only violates our nation’s core values of equal protection, but it is ultimately counterproductive to our national security.
+Another critical part of enhancing our military readiness is ensuring that we have the best and brightest soldiers and translators on our battlefields and in our command centers, which is why I supported and voted for the repeal of the military’s discriminatory ‘Don’t Ask, Don’t Tell’ military policy, and have consistently opposed President Trump’s transphobic ban on transgender Americans serving in the U.S. military.
+This ban not only violates our nation’s core values of equal protection, but it is ultimately counterproductive to our national security.

 Receive regular email updates from Debbie